logiclrd/ASPNetCoreDocumentation/ASPNetCoreStreaming.md

 (This code would be placed within the `ExecuteResultAsync` method of an `IActionResult` implementation or the `InvokeAsync` method of a middleware class.)

-> **Note**: As of writing (May 2020), System.Text.Json does not support serializing from `IAsyncEnumerable<T>` sequences.
-Only `IEnumerable<T>` can be used.
-This does not mean that your sequence will have to run to completion synchronously before data is sent, only that each separate item's retrieval from the enumerator will be synchronous.
+> **Note**: As of writing (October 2022), ASP.NET Core does not leverage System.Text.Json's ability to serialize `IAsyncEnumerable` sources directly.
+It always buffers the entirety of the `IAsyncEnumerable` before sending the response.
 >
-> There is an outstanding issue for adding support for `IAsyncEnumerable<T>` to `System.Text.Json`.
+> If you want the enumeration of the sequence to be done asynchronously as well, you will need to write a loop to do this explicitly within your controller or middleware.

 ## Buffering